admb-project/admb/branches/admb-11/README.txt

 ---------------
 1. Download admb-'version'.dmg
 2. Double click admb-'version'.dmg file
+3. Copy ADMB-11 app to preferred location
-3. Double click the admb-'version'.pkg
+4. Double click the ADMB-11 to open Terminal
-4. Follow the installation instructions

-If successful, the wizard will have installed admb directory (/usr/local/admb) and script (/usr/local/bin/admb).
+5. In the Terminal window, change directory to the your tpl folder, then

+   $ admb 'model'

 Windows and GCC
 ---------------